 "We wish the new owner the best of luck and success," Gazit said.

-The reported sale price of the Cornell is less than half the assessed value of the inn's three buildings and land, placed at
+The reported sale price of the Cornell is less than half the assessed value of the inn's three buildings and land, placed at $1,733,000, according to Town Hall records, and less than one-quarter of the original asking price when it first went on the market four years ago.

 The inn has been doing strong business this summer, with rates from $135 mid-week to a range of $225 to $275 on weekends, with a two-night minimum.
 Many weekdays and upcoming weekends are either entirely or nearly sold out.